Obscure2020/Obscure-MC-ResPacks/3x Font DEV/Modrinth_Readme.md

 <img src="https://raw.githubusercontent.com/Obscure2020/Obscure-MC-ResPacks/main/3x%20Font%20DEV/Splash001.png" style="image-rendering:pixelated;" alt="This is my time to shine.">

 ## Powers of Two _vs._ Multiples of 16
-To make a long story short, the comminity of people who create Minecraft resource packs got addicted to the Powers of Two.
-It is therefore easy to find resource packs that are 8x, 16x, 32x, 64xx, 128x, or even larger.
+To make a long story short, the community of people who create Minecraft resource packs got addicted to the Powers of Two.
+It is therefore easy to find resource packs that are 8x, 16x, 32x, 64x, 128x, or even larger.
 But Minecraft's GUI Scale setting doesn't operate on Powers of Two. **It operates on Multiples of 16.**

 Minecraft's default, inbuilt textures are 16x16 pixels, commmonly abbreviated to 16x.
 When you adjust the GUI Scale setting, you're actually selecting an integer multiple of 16x for the display scale of all GUI menus, buttons, and text.